LoganXav/Nexmart/README.md

 # Nexmart

-Welcome to the **Nexmart**!
-This repository hosts an ecommerce application built eith with nextjs.
+Welcome to the **Nexmart**.
+This repository hosts an ecommerce application built with nextjs.

 ## Technologies used